CMU-313/CMU-313.github.io/docs/projects/P5/index.md

 !!! tip

-    **This is a large assignment spanning from now until your final exam timeslot.** We estimate that this project will take each student on the team on average 8 hours/week over the next 5 weeks, for a total of 40 hours.
+    **This is a large assignment spanning from now until your final exam timeslot.** We estimate that this project will take each student on the team on average 8 hours/week over the next 4 weeks.
 We **highly recommend** reading through the entire assignment before starting so you are aware of our expectations for the later deliverables.

     To manage all of the write-ups, we recommend saving the pages as a PDF to print or annotate on as you work through the assignment with your team.